 MONCLAIR, NEW JERSEY

-I make art about the chaos and dysfunction of contemporary life.
-With an emphasis on domestic chaos and female identity, my work challenges the myth of domestic bliss.
-Embracing diverse media, my work includes installation, sculpture, mixed media painting and collage.
+With an emphasis on female identity, my work challenges the myth of domestic bliss.
+Embracing diverse media, my work includes sculpture, installation, collage and photography.

-The use of found objects is integral to my installation and sculptural works.
-Recycling utilitarian objects, I create sculptural forms from materials such as discarded clothing, kitchenware, dead flowers, and broken glass.
-While some of these materials are transformed or deconstructed, others are left in their raw state.
-Often the work takes the form of grotesque female figures.
-Distended, entangled, and sometimes literally left hanging, these pieces reflect the struggle women face in constructing and guarding their identities.
+Found objects are integral to my work - discarded clothing, kitchenware, dead flowers, and broken glass.
+Some of these materials are transformed, others left in their raw state, forming grotesque female figures.
+Distended, entangled, sometimes literally left hanging, these pieces reflect the struggle women face in constructing and guarding their identities.

 About Aimee Hertog: